Foreign Bodies in the Eye in Children

 The provider may put an antibiotic ointment in your child's eye.

-If your child’s healthcare provider can’t remove the foreign body or if your child is in a lot of pain, your child may need to see a specialist.
-Your child’s healthcare provider may refer your child to an ophthalmologist or optometrist.
+If your child’s healthcare provider can’t remove the foreign body, if there is a severe abrasion of the cornea, or if your child is in a lot of pain, your child may need to see a specialist called an ophthalmologist.
 These are healthcare providers with special training to treat eye problems.

 An eye patch